-Here is a more detailed list of the most common symptoms of a slipping clutch:
+Here is a more detailed list of the signs of a slipping clutch to look for:

 1. Rising RPM, but Lack of Speed

-The most noticeable sign of a slipping clutch is when the RPMs rise, but you don’t feel an increase with the power.
+The easiest way to tell if your clutch is slipping is when the RPMs rise, but you don’t feel an increase in the acceleration.
 In a normal operation, the RPMs and speed would rise at the same time, but that can’t happen when the clutch begins to slip.